The Last Sentence: Filming

 Principal photography commenced 21 February 2011 in Luleå where it continued for three weeks.
-Filmpool Nord's Studio Kronan was used for studio scenes set in Göteborgs Handels- och Sjöfartstidning's office and Segerstedt's home.
+Filmpool Nord's Studio Kronan was used for studio scenes set in Göteborgs Handels- och Sjöfartstidnings office and Segerstedt's home.
 Also in Luleå, footage was taken of the Lule River, which stands in for Klarälven in the film.
 After that the team relocated to Gothenburg for eight weeks of filming, which consisted of exterior scenes and on-location interiors.
 Finally they went to Stockholm for three days in May.
 The filming in Stockholm included a scene set inside the Storkyrkan Cathedral, which was staged as a homage to the 1947 short film Symphony of a City by Arne Sucksdorff, a filmmaker who was a major influence for Troell's earliest works.
 The Last Sentence was recorded with Arri Alexa cameras.
 It was the first feature-length fiction film Troell shot digitally, although he had previously directed digital short films and a documentary feature.